Chart Color Schemes

 Canning Vale - East's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Canning Vale - East, with younger cohorts experiencing a very low prevalence of common health conditions.
-Approximately 56% (~15,046 people) have private health cover, compared to Greater Perth's 51.2%.
+Health outcomes data shows excellent results in Canning Vale - East, with younger cohorts experiencing a very low prevalence of common health conditions.
+Approximately 56% (~15,046 people) have private health cover, higher than Greater Perth's 51.2%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 5.3 and 5.1% respectively.
-Around 78.6% declare themselves completely clear of medical ailments, higher than Greater Perth's 73.3%.
-The area has 12.6% (3,396 people) aged 65 and over, lower than Greater Perth's 14.7%.
-Health outcomes among seniors require more attention despite being strong.
+The most prevalent medical conditions are asthma (5.3%) and mental health issues (5.1%).
+78.6% declare no medical ailments, compared to 73.3% in Greater Perth.
+12.6% of residents are aged 65 and over (3,396 people), lower than Greater Perth's 14.7%.
+Health outcomes among seniors require more attention despite their strong showing.

 Frequently Asked Questions - Health